kinow/autosubmit/docs/source/userguide/set and share the configuration/index.rst

 .. code-block:: bash

    #Create a new experiment.
    autosubmit expid  --copy a000 -H "LOCAL" -d "Standard configuration. --copy of a000"
    # Get the expid from the output.
 Ex. expid=a001
    cd $autosubmit_experiment_folder/a001
    ls conf
    autosubmit_a001.yml  expdef_a001.yml  platforms_a001.yml
     jobs_a001.yml    proj_a001.yml

-.. warning:: you must share the same experiment autosubmit.
-DB for this to work.
+.. warning:: You must share the same Autosubmit experiment database for this to work. :ref:`Shared-Filesystem`.

 Advanced Configuration
 ~~~~~~~~~~~~~~~~~~~~~~